shadownrx/Adblock-Open-Source/README.md

 4. **Click on "Load unpacked"** and select the folder where you cloned this repository.

-5. **Activate the extension** by clicking on the Super Adblocker icon in the Chrome toolbar.
+5. **Activate the extension** by clicking on the Adblock Open Source icon in the Chrome toolbar.

 6. **Customize your settings** via the extension's popup to block ads, cookies, and IPs according to your preferences.

 ## Contributing

-We welcome contributions to improve the Super Adblocker!
+We welcome contributions to improve the Adblock Open Source!
 Feel free to fork this repository and submit a pull request with your changes.

 ## License